genelet/light/README.md

 sqlproto parses standard SQL query into protocol buffer, and vice versa.

 <br /><br />
 ## Introdution

-This project defines a protobuf message for query statement in the [ANSI/ISO SQL standard](https://en.wikipedia.org/wiki/ISO/IEC_9075).
+This project defines a protocol buffer message for query statement in the [ANSI/ISO SQL standard](https://en.wikipedia.org/wiki/ISO/IEC_9075).
-It uses [xsqlparser](https://github.com/akito0107/xsqlparser), which is ported of [sqlparser-rs](https://github.com/andygrove/sqlparser-rs) in Go, to translate SQL query into protocol buffer, and/or protocol buffer into SQL query.
+It uses [xsqlparser](https://github.com/akito0107/xsqlparser), which is ported of [sqlparser-rs](https://github.com/andygrove/sqlparser-rs) in Go, to translate SQL query into protobuf, and/or protobuf into SQL query.

-Why the project?
-Protobuf provides a simple, clean and better graph to represent parsed SQL structure than native GO or RUST objects.
+Why is the project?
+Protocol buffer provides a simpler, cleaner and better graph to represent parsed SQL structure than native GO or RUST objects.
 There are three usages:

-- build SQL parser and so new SQL engine
+- build SQL parser and new SQL engine
-- contruct complex SQL query on-the-fly, to search noSQL database, time-series database and other loosely-structured data systems.
+- contruct complex SQL query on-the-fly, to search noSQL database, time-series database and other loosely-structured data systems, as if they were relational DBs.
-- provide a machine learning framework on database schema, or meta.
-For example, the [text-to-SQL](https://yale-lily.github.io/spider) semantic parsing requires a meta standard, so neutral language questions can be learned by machine, expressed as SQLs, and searched on knowledge bases.
+- provide a machine learning framework on database schema (or meta).
+For example, the [text-to-SQL](https://yale-lily.github.io/spider) semantic parsing requires a meta standard.
+Solving text-to-SQL graph problems will let us to treat neutral language questions as SQL queries, and to answer questions as SQL searches on knowledge base.

 <br /><br />

 ## Protocol Buffer

-The definition of [the SQL-meta protocol buffer](https://github.com/genelet/sqlproto/blob/main/proto/sqlight.proto) is
+The definition of [the SQL meta protocol buffer](https://github.com/genelet/sqlproto/blob/main/proto/sqlight.proto) is

 ```protobuf
 syntax = "proto3";